firehol/website/content/tutorial/firehol-new-user.md

 At this point, everyone should be able to inter-operate correctly with the firewall host, but still we don't route any traffic.
-This means that the linux box can "see" all the workstations on the LAN and these workstations can "see" the linux box, also that the linux box can "see" the Internet and the Internet can "see" the servers of the `ppp+`{.interface} interface of the linux box, but the LAN workstations cannot "see" the Internet.
+This means that the Linux box can "see" all the workstations on the LAN and these workstations can "see" the Linux box, also that the Linux box can "see" the Internet and the Internet can "see" the servers of the `ppp+`{.interface} interface of the Linux box, but the LAN workstations cannot "see" the Internet.

 It is now time to setup routing.
 To do this we will have to define a set